Industrial Safety Technology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Industrial Safety Tech, too.
-About 11.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Industrial Safety Tech.
+About 8.0% of those with this major are international students.

 How Much Do Industrial Safety Technology Majors Make?